ArseAssassin/pikadoc/help/The .pkd file format.md

 These fields are optional, but extremely helpful for end users:

+- `examples` - list of code examples on how to use this symbol
 - `signatures` - list of type signatures if your symbol is a `function`, `method`, `command` or other type of callable.
 To support language features such as method overloading, this value is a list of lists consisting of parameters, ending with a return value.
 That is to say, each type signature is a list of objects with the following optional fields:
   - `name` - name of the parameter
   - `description` - description of what the parameter is